 A missed penalty will rarely fit the criteria for a Miss Brown’s Knickers moment, as they inevitably lead to heartbreak for one half of the ground.
 The fun stops there for all but the ecstatic QPR fans behind the goal, blissfully unaware how little cheer the next quarter of a century holds for them.
 Enjoy it while you can lads.
 A hard rain’s gonna fall.
 For 30 seconds West London was yours.
 Did you enjoy it?
 Good.
 It’s over now.

 Nonetheless, it is to Stamford Bridge, & the phenomenal Jimmy Floyd Hasselbaink, for my favourite Miss Brown’s Knickers moment.
 You couldn’t get more Dutch than Jimmy if you sat next to a little mouse with clogs on in a field of tulips, smoking a spliff while leafing through ‘Ann Frank’s Diary.’
 During the 2002 World Cup JFH sat in the ITV studio writing off Germany’s chances of winning the tournament.
 Gabby Logan asked him why. ‘ Because I don’t like them’ was the emphatic if not especially professional reply.
 Chelsea didn’t win one trophy during his 4 years at the club,but nobody entertained me more during that time.
 Jimmy was arrogant, selfish, argumentative & frequently lazy.
 A classic striker in other words.
 Things didn’t start well.
 The team started his first season badly & Luca Vialli was quickly sacked.
-He rowed openly on the pitch with colleagues, once memorably grappling with Christian Panucci.
+JFH rowed openly on the pitch with colleagues, once memorably grappling with Christian Panucci.
 He seemed more trouble than he was worth.
 Things looked up with the arrival of Claudio Ranieri though.
-Jimmy scored a screamer at Old Trafford, & very soon I couldn’t help loving a man who loved himself quite that much.
+Jimmy scored a screamer at Old Trafford to usher in the era of The Tinkerman, & very soon I couldn’t help loving a man who loved himself quite that much.
 An extraordinary 30 yard daisy cutter shot against Spurs didn’t do any harm either, the mystery being how the man could kick a ball like an Exocet missile with barely any backlift from that sturdy right leg.
 Jimmy loved scoring goals & succeeded in doing just that, something of a relief after previous big money striker signings like Chris Sutton & Robert Fleck.
 He also had a massive arse & when it comes to footballers I have a small, or possibly, in this context, large confession to make.
 I like big butts & I cannot lie.
 Very few great footballers have a skinny rear end.
 George Best I guess, but that level of genius makes its own rules.
+Cruyff was another, presumably the 40+ fags a day aided the sleekness of figure in his case.
 Peter Bonetti looked like he lived on nuts & berries too, but goalkeepers are famously different, though Gordon Banks added to my theory with his ample rear.
 Pele.
 Big arse.
 Eden Hazard.
 Big arse.
 The real Ronaldo.
 Big arse.
-Totti.
+Francesco Totti.
 Big arse.
 Sir Frank Lampard.
 Big arse.
-The list, like Jimmy Floyd’s ego, is endless.
+Maradona?
+Small man.
+Big arse.
+Like Jimmy Floyd’s ego, & indeed anus, the list is vast.